bodthegod/thebod-app/README.md

 - [React 17](https://17.reactjs.org/) - JavaScript library for building user interfaces.
 Justification: This allowed for multiple encapsulated components to be used that manage their own state.
 React is extremely useful for this reason, and it also updates the data when data changes.
 - [React-Bootstrap 1.6.3](https://react-bootstrap-v4.netlify.app/) - React bootstrap was used to import many different components on my website that are mobile responsive, and have preset classes and styles.
 Justification: This allowed for a faster building process of the features within my website, as I could have a functional based thought process behind the features, worrying less about html styling.
 - [React Router](https://v5.reactrouter.com/web/guides/quick-start) - This was used for dynamic routing.
 Justification: This was extremely useful as it allowed me to set what content the user views based upon the URL they are visiting.
 This allowed me to build all pages of my site, and the functional route paths.
+- [React Transitions](https://reactcommunity.org/react-transition-group/css-transition) - This was used for the CSS transitions I have used within the fade in of the components on my website.
+These components fade in and make my website have the fun look that I desired.
 - [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component) - React Infinite Scroll was a very important feature of my website as the aim was to keep the user engaged.
 Justification: I used this component to load all content (posts & comments) automatically as the user scrolls towards the bottom of the page, which meant that the content was never taken away from the user.
 - [Popper](https://popper.js.org/) - this is a 3rd party library used by React-Bootstrap.
 Justification: Popper was simply used to position the dropdown menu elements to fixed on screen.

 ### Tools & Programs

-- [Deviceframes](https://deviceframes.com/) was used to create the design mockups at the top of this README
+- [Amiresponsive](https://ui.dev/amiresponsive?url=https://thebod-blog.herokuapp.com/) was used to create the design mockups at the top of this README
 - [Balsamiq](https://balsamiq.com/) to make my wireframes for different screens
 - [Cloudinary](https://cloudinary.com/) to store static files
 - [Coolors](https://coolors.co/?home) was used to create the color scheme palette